preyx/sd-civitai-browser-plus/README.md

 #### 🔧 List of changes taken from pull requests (PRs) or bugfixes:

+- Fixed the display logic for the "Select All" button – now it only appears when there are models to select :3
 - Fixed some issues with `sub_folder` [Issues #356](https://github.com/BlafKing/sd-civitai-browser-plus/issues/356)
 - Fixed error `cvitai_subfolders.json does not exist` _(It's not a bug, it's a feature...)_ [Issues #349](https://github.com/BlafKing/sd-civitai-browser-plus/issues/349)
 - Added a way to search for a model by its `hash`.
 [Issues #309](https://github.com/BlafKing/sd-civitai-browser-plus/issues/309)